neyiO1/neyiO1/README.md

 - 👋 Hi, I’m @neyiO1
 - 👀 I’m interested in ...
 Artificial Inteligence
-- 🌱 I’m currently learning ...Python
+- 🌱 I’m currently learning ...Python and HTML
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...